stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 ## Image rotation revisited

 Let's re-write code that rotates an image with Repa and see if it's worth it.
-To use Repa we need to compile our with the following flags:
+To use Repa we need to compile our code with the following flags:

 * `-Odph`
 * `-rtsopts`